mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 # DESCRIPTION

-This script acts as a wrapper for ChatGPT, DALL-E, Whisper, and TTS endpoints from OpenAI.
+This script acts as a wrapper for ChatGPT, DALL-E, STT (Whisper), and TTS endpoints from OpenAI.
 Various service providers such as LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, GitHub Models, Novita, xAI, and DeepSeek APIs are supported.